 I am not sure why, but it is typical for New Year’s Eve parties to feature black and gold for the decorations.
 No problem here!
 I knew had plenty of serving ware and accessories to pull this off, especially with my gold Lenox Tuxedo place settings that I have had since I got married.
 A 5-course meal is certainly more conducive to a more formal setting and I am all about that!

 Considering we were hosting a wine tasting dinner party where we will be tasting RED and WHITE wines, red became a natural accent color.
-The other bonus is that I can use my favorite Lenox Gold Eternal Accent Plates that feature the most beautiful garnet red accents.
+The other bonus is that I can use my favorite Lenox Gold Eternal Accent Plates that feature the most beautiful garnet-red accents.

 I chose to re-use the gold placemats that I used for our Gold and Silver Christmas Table Setting a few weeks ago.
 My black chargers provided a great contrast to all the gold in the place settings.
 All I needed was to add some red napkins to bring in the pop of color.
-With all the red, this a perfect table setting to create for
+With all the red, this is a perfect table setting to create for

 Since we are serving 5-course (more on that below), a lot of silverware was needed.
 Fortunately, I have four different sets of sterling flatware that I was able to mix up and use to facilitate all of the flatware needed.
-I also love having a piece of my families history on the table for a special night such as this.
+I also love having a piece of my family’s history on the table for a special night such as this.

-Here is a nice diagram for how to place your flatware, place settings and glassware for a formal dinner.
+Here is a nice diagram for how to place your flatware, place settings, and glassware for a formal dinner.

 To add drama to the table, I decided to create a monochromatic look for the centerpiece using only all red flowers for the arrangements.
 It really helps the red and the flowers be the star of the show.
 Plus, it adds such elegance to the table.

 To keep from breaking the budget, using several smaller arrangements can be quite a bit less expensive than doing one or more large arrangements depending on the size of your table.
-Using reds and roses can also yield a very romantic look which, again, make this a perfect table setting for a Valentine’s Day celebration.
+Using reds and roses can also yield a very romantic look which, again, makes this a perfect table setting for a Valentine’s Day celebration.

 If you would like to have a similar look with faux flowers that you can keep for later, here are some nice options for you.